ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/docker/docker-woa.md

 There is no Docker Desktop for Windows on Arm, [please show your support by asking for it](https://github.com/docker/roadmap/issues/91)

-### What do I do before installing Docker for Windows on Arm?
+### What should I do before installing Docker for Windows on Arm?

 - Install WSL 2 on the Windows on Arm laptop
 - Install a Linux distribution such as Ubuntu 22.04 Linux distribution in WSL 2 from the Microsoft Store